 Although we have lived with our canine companions for eons, they are yet to accept all of our ways.
 We love it when our dogs are clean and presentable.
 It is also crucial for their health and well-being.
 But many dogs dislike being groomed.
 A few licks on the limbs, area around the mouth, and other short hair zones (like the anogenital area) are enough for them.
 Some even hate it and could turn reactive during grooming sessions.

-We are here to help you out in case your dog doesn’t like being groomed.
+If you are traveling with your dog in your vehicle a lot to get groomed, we are here to help you out in case your dog doesn’t like it.
 Here are tips on how to restrain your dog correctly while grooming.

 A word of precaution before you start

 Anytime you restrain your dog for grooming, keep in mind that he still has a natural animal instinct.
 As dogs cannot speak to communicate with you, when they feel pushed over the edge they might bite or scratch.
 So be sure to keep yourself safe.
 If your dog constantly growls and shows signs of aggression, do not put off stringent measures like muzzling.
 Alternatively, consider calling in professional groomers to do the job.

 That said, follow these steps to restrain your dog correctly while grooming.

 If your dog is particularly fidgety about grooming, consider including the following items on your must-have dog accessories:

 There is nothing more frustrating than dealing with a restless dog on a slippery surface.
 So, help your dog stand still by investing in a non-slip surface dog grooming mat and place it on top of the grooming table.
 It will make bath time much easier, and since your dog is dealing with one less frustration, he might turn and collaborate.